LaurenzV/krilla/crates/krilla/src/configure/PDF_A1.md

 6.7.6: krilla writes pdfaid:conformance and pdfaid:part as specified. 🟢

-6.7.7: krilla is the original creator, and thus no history is necessary. 🟢
+6.7.7: krilla writes a minimal `xmpMM:History` entry when a creation date is provided. 🟢

 6.7.8: krilla writes the extension schemas. 🟢